CamGould/Solidity_Project/README.md

 This project intends to have students work through three sections:
 1. Create a joint savings account
 2. Compile and deploy the contract in the a VM
-    1. *I ran into consistent issues with JavaScript VM - had to use Remix VM*
 3. Interact with the deployed contract
 #### Step One - Create a Joint Savings Account Contract in Solidity
 <details>